Environmental issues in Myanmar: Water pollution

 Agriculture can cause water pollution in Myanmar through agricultural runoff.
-When it rains, there is excess water on the land that goes underground and flows to the water resources on the land such as rivers and lakes and along the way, it carries the fertilizers from farming practices in the soil, as well as debris on the ground.
+When it rains, there is excess water on the land that goes underground and flows to the water resources on the land, such as rivers and lakes, and along the way, it carries the fertilizers from farming practices in the soil, as well as debris on the ground.
 This phenomenon is a part of the water cycle known as runoff.
 Since Myanmar is an agricultural country, the use of fertilizers in the agricultural industry enters the water resources by runoff and causes eutrophication since the fertilizers are rich in nutrients.

 As mineral resources in Myanmar are abundant, the mining activities are performed by companies legally and illegally.
 According to Kachin News Group, a villager from Nam San village, Kachin State reported that after the military coup in Myanmar in February 2021, the large-scale mining activities have performed more and more near the village.
 As a result, the color of their water resources has changed and people no longer have a chance to get clean water.
 In 2020, there were only 70 mining rigs on the Ayeyarwady river in Myitkyina city, Kachin State and the number surged to more than 1000 in 2021, and further increased more 800 in 2022.
-The heavy machinery used in gold mining cause severe environmental and ecosystem destruction.
-Moreover, harmful chemicals from gold mining such as mercury and sulfuric acid enter the river and cause water pollution and destroy aquatic ecosystems.
+The heavy machinery used in gold mining causes severe environmental and ecosystem destruction.
+Moreover, harmful chemicals from gold mining, such as mercury and sulfuric acid, enter the river and cause water pollution and destroy aquatic ecosystems.

-Myanmar is a developing country and like other countries, it is undergoing rapid urbanization particularly in big cities such as Mandalay and Yangon.
+Myanmar is a developing country, and like other countries, it is undergoing rapid urbanization, particularly in big cities such as Mandalay and Yangon.
 This has made it challenging to provide enough infrastructure for waste management systems.
 As a result, people dump the trash and waste in the streets and open spaces.
-The storm-water runoff carries oil, heavy metals, and waste from the surface to the water bodies and affects the water quality.
+The stormwater runoff carries oil, heavy metals, and waste from the surface to the water bodies and affects the water quality.
 Furthermore, industries in urban areas often release pollutants into nearby water bodies.
-The pollutants include chemicals, toxins and heavy metals which can contaminate water.
+The pollutants include chemicals, toxins, and heavy metals which can contaminate water.
 These practices are significant contributors to water pollution in urban areas, making it difficult for residents to access clean freshwater from natural water sources.

 Water pollution is related to our health problems such as diarrhea and typhoid which are the result of drinking water that contains pathogens and bacteria.
-Clean water is vital for the public health but in some areas the contaminants in water bodies are higher and the public cannot use the domestic water for drinking.
+Clean water is vital for public health, but in some areas, the contaminants in water bodies are higher, and the public cannot use the domestic water for drinking.
 According to research by the Occupational and Environmental Health Division (OEHD) under the Ministry Health and Sports, released in 2018, in Ayeyarwady region, more than 29 percent of domestic water resources had arsenic level greater than 10 ppm, the standard set by World Health Organization (WHO) while 8 percent is greater than 50 ppm (National Water Quality Standard).